-The interview should be held in a suitable setting, one in which the child feels safe and comfortable.
+The interview should be held in a suitable setting, one in which the student feels safe and comfortable.

-The child or his/her guardian should be consulted in advance about this matter if appropriate.
+The student or his/her quardian should be consulted in advance about this matter if appropriate.

-The decor should be child-friendly and welcoming but not distracting.
+The decor should be student-friendly and welcoming but not distracting.